astriaorg/docs/docs/developer/tutorials/run-local-rollup-and-sequencer.md

 ```

 :::tip
-When running an Astria sequencer using the cli, the `--local` setting is the
+When running an Astria sequencer using the cli, the `--network local` setting is the
-default. `astria-go dev run` is effectively an alias for `astria-go dev run --local`.
+default. `astria-go dev run` is effectively an alias for `astria-go dev run
+--network local`.
 :::

 When running the Astria stack locally, you will see a TUI that displays the logs